 Festival of the Arts is my favorite festival at Epcot.
 Everything is so colorful and cheerful, and the talented artists and their work make it even better.
 However, let’s talk about food and snacks.
 Is it really an Epcot festival if you’re not eating?
-Here are 5 of the best food and snacks to try at the 2023 Festival of the Arts.
+There are some of the best food and snacks to try at the 2023 Festival of the Arts.
+But also remember, ymmv, and sometimes the booth foods can change.

-What to Eat at Festival of the Arts 2023
+What to Eat at Epcot’s 2023 Festival of the Arts

-These 5 snacks at Festival of the Arts are ones I would pay for over and over again.
+These best eats at Festival of the Arts are ones I would pay for over and over again.
 That’s what makes something good to me.
 When you say best of anything when it comes to food, everyone’s taste buds are different.
 If certain flavors don’t sound good to you, then you probably won’t like it.

 Some foods are new this year, and some are favorites from years past.

-Here are some of the stand-out foods to try at the 2023 Festival of the Arts in Epcot.
+Here are some of the best snacks and drinks to try at the 2023 Festival of the Arts in Epcot.

 Rainbow Cake with Freeze-dried Skittles